 Your books are so truthful, I love truth in everything...
 Dora Bryan

 I was fascinated by this book...
 Prunella Scales

 I really liked this book, which tells the story of hopes and fears, tragedies and achievements.

 It was a fantastic read, all the characters are extremely well rounded and believable and by the end you are glued to it because you just have to know what happens next in their lives.
 It can be sad, funny and filled with suspense all within a few pages.
 Highly recommended...

 Truly an amazing book which unites history, psychology, and gender identity issues in an amazingly engaging story...
 R.McClelland , Unbound Underground.

 And that’s almost it..
 If you enjoy the books, please let me know, I’ll be delighted to hear from you on email@example.com If you don’t enjoy them- well, give a girl a break and keep quiet!

-I can’t go without mentioning the two wonderful men in my life, my husband Ro (Roland Gardner) and my son, Alexander, who have not only supported my writing career but nursed me through several years of horrendous ill health which was eventually diagnosed as Lyme Disease.
-There are no adequate words to describe the love I feel for them both.
+I can’t go without mentioning the two wonderful men in my life, my husband Ro (Roland Gardner) and my son, Alexander, without whose friendship, enthusiasm and encouragement, I would never have become a writer.
+They have not only supported my writing career but nursed me through several years of horrendous ill health which was eventually diagnosed as Lyme Disease.
+There are no adequate words to describe the love I feel for them both..

 Finally, some photos of the rescued animals that live with Ro and me –I know the dogs are in the film, but they are SO pushy, they wanted stills as well.
-In order, the dogs, Blue, Bengie (no, I don’t know what he is eating, but something forbidden, I expect) and Maisie trying to come in through the cat door.
-For the cats, Jasper is representing Bella, Matty, Dodie, Marcus and Billy as he is the only one who will sit still to have his picture taken.
+In order, the dogs, Blue, Bengie, no, I don’t know what he is eating, but something forbidden, I expect.
+Jasper is representing our cats as he is the only one who will sit still to have his picture taken.
 He’s a bit of a poseur, really.